-Many factors dictate the time it takes to sell a property in Brixton and Battersea.
+How long does it take to sell a house in Brixton and Battersea?

 These include the type of property, the current state of the market, whether it is a leasehold or freehold property, how long is remaining on the lease, whether the sale is to a cash buyer or somebody who needs to finance the purchase through a mortgage and even the time of year the property is put up for sale.

 As a very rough guide, it takes between 11 and 15 weeks to complete a property sale in Brixton and

 Battersea after it has been listed with Eden Harper.